Analysis:Untested Saudi family council key to orderly succession

 King Abdullah is in his late 80s and had back surgery in Riyadh on Monday.
 He was later shown on state television in apparently good health chatting with princes around his hospital bed.

-Nayef has taken a more prominent role in recent years, deputising for the king and crown prince when they have been absent from the kingdom for medical treatment.
+Nayef has taken a more prominent role in recent years, deputizing for the king and crown prince when they have been absent from the kingdom for medical treatment.

 When King Abdullah had the surgery last week, Nayef took his place in the weekly cabinet meeting, and when Muslim leaders arrived for the Hajj pilgrimage to Mecca last year, Nayef stood on the runway to greet them off the plane.